-From magnificent waterfalls to sparkling blue lakes, there is so much beauty within Iceland.
-If you haven’t quite got enough time or are worried about a mileage limit on your rental car, then there is still so much beauty you can see within just the Golden Circle route.
+From incredible waterfalls to sparkling blue lakes, there is so much beauty within Iceland.
+If you haven’t quite got enough time or are worried about a mileage limit on your rental car, then there is still so much beauty to see around the main highlights of the Golden Circle route.
 And as it’s a full circle, you’ll be treated to different scenery throughout the drive as well, rather than having to double back on yourself.

-This is my overview of the six most spectacular sights to be seen within the Golden Circle…
+This is my overview of the six most spectacular highlights of the Golden Circle in Iceland…

-When driving from Reykjavik, consider starting your day at Þingvellir (Thingvellir) National Park.
+When driving from Reykjavik, consider starting your day at Thingvellir (Þingvellir) National Park.
 This is a vast parkland and World Heritage Site that will reward you with sights of bright blue lakes, hidden waterfalls, a tiny church and perfect 360° degree views with snowy mountains as a backdrop.

 There is parking throughout Thingvellir costing 500 ISK (Icelandic Krónur) for the entire day.
 One recommendation would be to head to the Thingvellir Visitor Centre and park there as it’s not far to walk before you find the viewpoint behind the centre.
 On a clear day, you can see all that the park has to offer and be faced with some of the most picturesque views.

 Once finished with the viewpoint, follow the wooden walkways to take you on a walk through the tectonic plates and then onto hidden waterfalls.
 You’ll be first faced with one pretty waterfall, but if you can spare the time; walk past this and on for about a mile until you see signs pointing you to the Oxararfoss waterfall.
 This spot is hidden behind mountainous rocks so you’d never know it was there if not exploring.
 This is quite a popular waterfall for professional photographers and with the gushing waterfall, flowing river and black rocks, you can certainly see why.